 - There are no Zika-related travel recommendations for green areas.

-MotherToBaby is here to answer your questions about the new Zika guidance, and any other questions you may have about Zika or other exposures in pregnancy.
+MotherToBaby is here to answer your questions about Zika or other exposures before or during pregnancy.
 Happy travels!